MurphyMc/lilt/README.md

   only a single thread)

 Antsy should be fairly portable.
-It currently has been tested with Linux and macOS (see the Building section for more on using it in macOS).
+It currently has been tested with Linux and macOS (see the "Building for macOS" section for more on the latter).

 ## Building